 Price and Availability

-With CyberGhost, you can use up to 5 concurrent devices, each equipped with an active VPN connection.
-CyberGhost’s network provides around 1,200 servers across 59 countries worldwide on every continent except Antarctica.
+With CyberGhost, you can protect up to five concurrent devices with one VPN plan.
+CyberGhost’s network provides around 3,500+ servers across 60+ countries worldwide on every continent except Antarctica.

 The paid plan allows for unlimited bandwidth and traffic.